Medicare Supplement (Medigap) Plan Comparison Chart

 How do I compare Medigap plans?

 Medigap plans have standardized benefits.
-Medigap plans in 47 states are grouped into 10 different standardized plans.
+Medigap plans in 47 states are grouped into up to 10 different standardized plans.
 These are labeled A – N. Each lettered Medigap plan covers a slightly different set of Medicare coverage gaps.
 Massachusetts, Minnesota and Wisconsin have their own standardized Medicare Supplement plans.

 As you compare Medigap plans, you’ll note that generally those plans providing more coverage may have higher premiums.